Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Background and Motivation

-We describe the operation of a serverless autoscaling infrastructure~(Fig.~\ref{fig:autoscaling_infra}) using the Knative~\cite{knative} terminology, since it resembles production clouds, in particular Google Cloud Run~\cite{google:cloudrun} and AWS Lambda~\cite{agache:firecracker}.
+The division of labor between the programmer and the underlying infrastructure is central to the serverless paradigm, defining its programming model and infrastructure management philosophy.
+The programming model defines {\em a function} as the key abstraction for programming and {\em a function instance} as a unit of placement and scaling from the infrastructure perspective.
+Using these abstractions, developers can write and deploy arbitrary applications without considering system configuration and cloud resource management.
+Instead, serverless infrastructure transparently manages cloud resources, continuously adjusting the number of function instances based on the current function invocation traffic.

-The autoscaling infrastructure of serverless is designed to achieve two objectives.
-The first is responding to changes in load by spawning new function instances when the load increases and shutting down idle instances once the load drops.
+We describe the operation of serverless autoscaling infrastructure~(Figure~\ref{fig:autoscaling_infra}) using the Knative~\cite{knative} terminology since it is used widely in production~\cite{knative-offerings} and representative of the leading clouds\cite{liu:gap}.
+The autoscaling infrastructure of serverless aims to achieve two objectives.
+The first objective is responding to load changes by spawning new function instances when the load increases and shutting down idle instances once the load drops.
 The second objective is minimizing queuing latency by balancing the load across the active instances.

 Instance scaling and load-balancing decisions inherently rely on utilization metrics from the active function instances, gathered and stored with the help of the following two components.
 Each function invocation traverses a provider-managed {\em queue-proxy} component, which is in charge of forwarding incoming requests to the function instance with which the queue proxy is co-located.
 Queue proxy also collects and reports utilization metrics of that instance to the {\em autoscaler} control plane component.
-The {\em autoscaler} monitors the load in front of each active instance and implements the scaling policy.
+The {\em autoscaler} monitors the load in front of active instances and implements the scaling policy.